garciparedes/hackerrank/README.md

 ## Description

-Set of my awesome HackerRank solutions.
+This is my set of awesome solutions for the HackerRank problems.

 ## Contents